 When my son Eli was only twelve weeks old, we discovered that his digestive system could not handle any cow’s milk protein in my breast milk, so I eliminated all dairy from my diet.
 About six months later, we were still in the same place and even witnessed Eli break out in a rash all over his mouth after simply being kissed by someone who just drank milk.
 At that point, we knew we were dealing with something more serious and decided to schedule an appointment for testing with an allergist.
-At eleven months old, Eli was diagnosed with anaphylactic allergies to milk, peanuts, and eggs (recently, we also added garlic to the list).
+At eleven months old, Eli was diagnosed with anaphylactic allergies to milk, peanuts, and eggs (we have since also added garlic and mustard to the list).

 Epinephrine is life-saving adrenaline and the ONLY medication that will stop an anaphylactic allergic reaction in its tracks.
 However, to work properly, epinephrine needs to be administered IMMEDIATELY and without hesitation at the first sign of an allergic reaction.
 Any delay in medication increases the likelihood that a reaction will become fatal.
 I cannot stress enough how important it is for children (and all people) with food allergies to carry epinephrine with them at all times, whether they are just in their own backyard, on a walk to the park, at a swimming pool, at Grandma’s house, at daycare, etc. It must go everywhere.
 In our family, we try to think about it like Eli’s shoes.
 He cannot step outside of our house without it.
 And in our house, we always keep it in the same place so it is easy to find in an emergency.
 In addition to being easily accessible at all times, the epinephrine also needs to be kept at a stable temperature out of the sun.

-Because of this, we decided to design a little pouch to carry Eli’s epinephrine that attaches to our favorite toddler carriers –our soft structured carriers (SSCs) and mei tais.
+Because of this, we decided to design a little pouch to carry Eli’s epinephrine that attaches to our favorite toddler carriers –our soft structured carriers (SSCs) and meh dais.
 With the help of some lovely seamstresses, I have ordered many of these pouches to go with our various carriers over the years (but just one would suffice of course!)
 They measure approximately 8” by 11” and are horizontal with the zipper on top.
 They slide on to the waist band of our carriers with heavy duty elastic .
 I do not sew, but I’ve been told that this pouch is very easy to make.
 It has come in so handy for us because it makes it very easy for me to take Eli places by myself without having to haul a bag around.
-In addition to the EpiPen 2 pack, we also easily fit a bottle of Benadryl, a syringe, a package of Wet Ones (for keeping our hands clean at all times when soap and water isn’t available), a toy, and a snack.
+In addition to the EpiPen 2 pack (you could also likely fit most other brands of auto injectors as well), we also easily fit a bottle of Benadryl, a syringe, a package of Wet Ones (for keeping our hands clean at all times when soap and water isn’t available), a toy, and a snack.
 We love that Eli’s medication is always no more than an arm’s length away and out of the sun.

 The carrier pictured below is a toddler Tula, but this pouch design would work well with any carrier that has a waist band.